Welcome to our guide to Roscommon Racecourse.

 Main Races and Events at Roscommon Racecourse

 The highlight of the racing calendar at Roscommon Racecourse is the National Hunt Grade 3 Kilbegnet Novice Chase, held every September.
-Open to horses aged four years or over, it is run over two miles and half a furlong, and often dominated by trainer Henry de Bromhead; who has won four times.
+Open to horses aged four years or over, it is run over two and a half miles, and often dominated by trainer Henry de Bromhead, who has won four times.

 Roscommon Racecourse Address